-Anyway, I’m in the process of putting together a little video tutorial on how I made this whale-shaped baby mobile, but in the meanwhile, I’m sharing a written tutorial — just in case you feel the itch for doing some paper craft.
+Anyway, I’m in the process of putting together a little video tutorial on how I made this whale-shaped baby mobile, but in the meantime, I’m sharing a written tutorial — just in case you feel the itch for doing some paper craft.
 If so, feel free to download the template here, and keep reading the step-by-step instruction on how I made it.

 Tools and materials

-– Heavy paper (180 – 220 g) in two different colors (I used dark grey and white)
+– Heavy paper (180 g – 220 g) in two different colors (I used dark grey and white)

 – Thick thread

 – Large metal ring, 10 cm in diameter (I spray painted mine black)